vDorst/RTLPlayground/README.md

 managed devices only makes sense for developers, as plenty of features of the managed switches are not supported, yet.

-At this point,
-the firmware can be installed on the hardware as given below, how much of the switch will actually work as a switch, will vary.
-On the keepLINK kp-9000-6hx-x (RTL8372 + RTL8221B 2.5GBit PHY: 5 x 2.5GBit + 1x 10GBit SFP+), at present the system will provide the same featurs as a dumb switch plus a tiny TCP stack that will allow to reply to ARP and ping messages, thus enabling pinging the device.
+At this point, the firmware can be installed on the hardware as given below, all of the ports and SFP-slots will be supported.
+The following has been tested:
+On the keepLINK kp-9000-6hx-x (RTL8372 + RTL8221B 2.5GBit PHY: 5 x 2.5GBit + 1x 10GBit SFP+),
+at present the system will provide the same featurs as a dumb switch plus a tiny TCP stack that will allow to reply to ARP and ping messages, thus enabling pinging the device.
+VLAN and mirroring can be configured (but not saved to flash).
 The ports served by the RTL8372 will be 100M/1G/2.5G auto-detect.
 Port 5 to RTL8221B PHY SerDes configuration works and supports 1GBit and 2.5GBit Ethernet (SGMII/HISGMII).
 SFP module insert/removal identification and reading of the SFP EEProm works.
-SFP module configuration works, too, tested for 1G modules.
+SFP module configuration works, too, tested for 1G, 2.5G and 10G Ethernet and Fiber modules.

-The 4-Port Ethernet + 2 Port SFP+ are fully supported, too (e.g. KP-9000-6hx-x2).
+The 4-Port Ethernet + 2 Port SFP+ devices (e.g. KP-9000-6HX-x2) are fully supported, too
+(e.g. KP-9000-6hx-x2) with the same features as above.
+In particular all fiber/Ethernet modules work in both SFP+ ports.

-On the 9-port devices with RTL8273 + RTL8224, the 4 Ports served by the RTL8273 and
+On the 9-port devices with RTL8273 + RTL8224 (for example kp-9000-9xh-x) all ports will
-the SFP+ port will work normally and TCP connectivity will work as above.
-The RTL8224 is currently not correctly initialized and will not work.
+work for switching and CPU-access, the  SFP+ port will work normally and TCP connectivity will work as above.
+Not all features of the RTL8224-ports (the first 4) have been tested.

-To do meaningful debugging you will need to use a serial console, so soldering skills are required.
+To do meaningful development you will need to use a serial console, so soldering skills are required.
 Flashing must be done via a SOIC-8 PatchClamp or by soldering a socket for the flash chip.